UchihaItachiSama/netdevops-lab/phase-1/jinja-lab/Demo/README.md

 ## Demo-1

 - In this demo we will take a look at a very basic example of jinja2 template.
-- We will geneate the following CLI configuration:
+- We will generate the following CLI configuration:

 ```shell
 !